 Like with any phobia, Apiphobia can be an irrational fear or a learned fear.
 Interestingly enough, some researchers believe phobias are genetic and can be passed down from older generations.

-Of course, phobias can also stem from a negative first interaction with a bee, such as a near-death experience resulting from a bee sting.
+Of course, phobias can also stem from negative experiences with a bee, such as bee stings.

 The truth is, phobias and anxiety are complicated neurological disorders.
 People can develop phobias for logical or illogical reasons.
 When our fight or flight response activates, our bodies remember certain triggers.
 If a person had to deploy their fight or flight response and for whatever a bee reminds their brain of that moment, their brain will trigger that same fight or flight response.

-Apiphobia can become so severe that a person goes to great and even extreme lengths to avoid bees.
+Bee phobia can become so severe that a person goes to great and even extreme lengths to avoid bees.
 It can also result in panic attacks, which are periods of intense fear when there is no actual danger.
 While others may experience physical symptoms like dizziness, rapid heartbeat, and nausea when exposed to this irrational fear.

-Other times, patients will go outside, but they are subject to a panic attack anytime they are triggered.
-This could mean seeing bees or seeing, thinking, or feeling something that reminds them of bees.
+Other times, patients will go outside, but they are subject to a panic attack anytime their persistent fear of bees is triggered.
+This could mean seeing bees, thinking they will be stung or feeling something that reminds them of bees.